Dynamic Matching and Allocation of Tasks: Introduction

-Our previous works, \cite{xiao2014incentive}, \cite{xiao2016}, have studied matching settings where both the costly effort (moral hazard) and unknown types (adverse selection) play a major role.
+Our previous works, \cite{xiao2014incentive}, \cite{xiao2016}, have studied matching environments similar to our work where both the costly unobservable effort (moral hazard) and unknown types (adverse selection) play a major role.
 In \cite{xiao2014incentive}, the workers are assumed to be bounded-rational as they optimize a proxy version of their utility as defined by the conjecture function, while in the present work the workers are rational, foresighted and maximize their long-run utilities.
-In \cite{xiao2014incentive}, \cite{xiao2016}, the model assumes there is adverse selection only on the client side; it is assumed that each worker knows its productivity across different tasks.
 In \cite{xiao2014incentive}, \cite{xiao2016}, there is no learning of the workers' and tasks' characteristics (along the equilibrium path).
 The model proposed in \cite{xiao2014incentive}, \cite{xiao2016} only applies to environments where the productivity of the worker does not vary across the tasks.
-In comparison, the model in this current work is more general and applies to general matching environments where the tasks can be heterogeneous and is more practical.
-In \cite{xiao2014incentive}, \cite{xiao2016}, the equilibrium matching need not necessarily be efficient: no provable guarantees with regard to mitigation of moral hazard and adverse selection are given.
-Also, in \cite{xiao2014incentive}, \cite{xiao2016}, the output produced by the workers is assumed to be a deterministic function of their productivity and effort.
-However, in real settings the output can be impacted by other unknown factors and we address this issue by extending the definition of output to be a stochastic function of the productivity and the effort.
-This makes the learning about the workers' productivities more complex as well.
-Next, we proceed to the model and problem formulation.
+In comparison, the model in this current work is more general and applies to general matching environments where the tasks can be heterogeneous and is thus more practical.
+In \cite{xiao2014incentive}, \cite{xiao2016}, the equilibrium matching need not necessarily be efficient: no provable guarantees with regard to optimization of revenue are given.
+Moreover, \cite{xiao2014incentive}, \cite{xiao2016}, do not provide any stability gurarantees, unlike our work.